ramdas369rd/ramdas369rd/README.md

 I am a results-driven technical leader with extensive experience in robotics, automation, and project management.
 With a proven track record of managing diverse teams and delivering impactful results, I specialize in:

 - Driving **New Product Introduction (NPI)** and reducing time-to-market.
-- Designing and deploying cutting-edge **robotic systems** for industrial and defense applications.
+- Designing and deploying cutting-edge **robotic systems** for industrial and defence applications.
-- Leading **cross-functional teams** to deliver innovative hardware solutions.
+- Lead **cross-functional teams** to deliver innovative hardware solutions.

 ---